-An electrical generator is a machine that changes the form of supplied mechanical energy into electrical energy.
-The generators are classified into two types based on the output obtained.
-The output obtained from any machine is alternating current I,e AC whether it is DC or AC generator.
-So, in DC generator for the transformation of this AC into DC a device is required.
-This requirement is fulfilled by the usage of a commutator.
-In this article, we shall discuss what is a commutator segment, its meaning, working, diagram, its usage in DC machine, split ring, and applications.
+An electrical generator is one kind of machine, used to alter energy from supplied mechanical form to electrical form.
+There are different kinds of generators available in the market and the classification of generators can be done depending on the output received.
+The output of any machine is AC or alternating current whether it is direct current (DC) or AC generator.
+Thus, in DC generator a device is necessary to change the current from alternating to direct.
+This necessity can be fulfilled by using a commutator.
+This article gives an overview of what is a commutator segment, its meaning, working, diagram, usage in DC machine, split ring, & its applications.

 It is also called a split-ring commutator.
 The split rings are made of phosphorous bronze and it is a device connected with the armature core.
 It is used to collect the current from the armature winding.
 It changes the form of AC to DC or DC to AC depending upon the requirement.
 The figure that depicts the cross-sectional view is shown below.

 It consists of some segments which are arranged in series to which the ends of armature winding are connected.
 These divided segments are termed as the commutator segments.
 These segments are laminated by a thin layer of Mica with a thickness of 0.6 to 0.8mm.
 The dielectric strength of these segments is nearly 30V to 40V.
 The segments are made of hard drawn copper of high conductivity.
 Each segment consists of two coil sides (as one coil contains two coil sides).

 The number of these segments is equal to the number of coils.

 It is attached to the brush which is used to collect the current from the segments.
 The segments are the rotating part whereas the brushes are the stationary part.

 It is a device that converts either AC to DC or DC to AC I,e it can act as both “Rectifier” or as an “Inverter” depending upon the requirement.